JingweiToo/Machine-Learning-Toolbox/README.md

 ## Usage
 The main function *jml* is used to perform the classification.
 You may switch the algorithm by simply changes the 'da' to [other abbreviations](/README.md#list-of-available-machine-learning-methods)
-* If you wish to use discriminate analysis (DA) classifier then you shall write
+* If you wish to use discriminate analysis (DA) classifier then you may write
 ```code
 ML = jml('da',feat,label,opts);
 ```

-* If you want to use naive bayes (NB) classifier then you shall write
+* If you want to use naive bayes (NB) classifier then you may write
 ```code
 ML = jml('nb',feat,label,opts);
 ```